biagioT/jpa-search-helper/README.md

   - `notAllowedFilters`: not allowed filters.
   - `likeFilters`: allowed like filters (_contains_, _startsWith_, _endsWith_).
 Default: true.
   - `ordinalEnum`: only for `ENUM` type; true if search via ordinal
+  - `elementCollection`: true, if the corresponding element is of type `@ElementCollection`

 Continuing the example, our entity classes: